Eliminating radiative losses in long-range exciton transport: Results: efficient robust transport

 In previous work, we found that the performance of a single chain transport system could be greatly (and counter-intuitively) improved by introducing energetic `barriers' at regular intervals along the chain~\cite{SD-JCP-biased-chains}.
 This resulted in the formation of evenly spaced (in energy) dark states and allowed transport to proceed via phonon-mediated hopping between these dark states; thus improving transport performance significantly.
 In certain experimental implementations, introducing the aforementioned energetic `barriers' by manipulating individual site energies in a chain may be challenging.
 In this section, we show that extremely large enhancements in transport efficiency may be achieved by introducing alternative unit cell geometries, while keeping the simple linear energy gradient intact.

 For simplicity, we focus on the three multi-site unit cell geometries, \cell{dimer}, \cell{trimer} and \cell{prism}, illustrated in Fig.~\ref{fig:system} -- all of which can be equivalently thought of as multiple `single chain' systems arranged in parallel, with nearest neighbour inter-\textit{chain} coupling $J_b$.
-To allow for fair comparison between the single and multi-site unit cells, we rescale the system injection rate $\gamma_\text{inj} \mapsto \gamma_\text{inj} / n$ in Eq.~\eqref{eq:A-inj} (where $n$ is the number of sites per unit cell) in order to keep the total excitation rate constant in all cases.
+It is worth noting that, due to the pair-wise coupling in Eq.~\eqref{eq:H-sys}, the \textit{total} coherent coupling between multi-site unit cell geometries will be larger than the \cell{mono} case; however, for ease of comparison we focus on the ratio $J_b/J_a$ rather than the total ratio of intra- to inter-unit-cell couplings throughout most of this work (aside from Fig.~\ref{fig:multi-chain} where we consider both).
+Furthermore, to allow for fair comparison between the single and multi-site unit cells, we rescale the system injection rate $\gamma_\text{inj} \mapsto \gamma_\text{inj} / n$ (where $n$ is the number of sites per unit cell) in order to keep the total excitation rate constant in all cases.
 This ensures that all unit cell geometries generate the same steady state current in the limit $J_b \rightarrow 0$.

-In the top half of Fig.~\ref{fig:multi-chain} we compare the transport performance of the single chain system with that of each multi-site unit cell configuration at three different values of $J_b$.
+In the top row of Fig.~\ref{fig:multi-chain} we compare the transport performance of the single chain system with that of each multi-site unit cell configuration at three different values of $J_b$.
 We find that in all three regimes ($J_b < J_a$, $J_b = J_a$ and $J_b > J_a$) the multi-site unit cells perform better than the single chain case, with larger enhancements for longer range transport.
 This is particularly surprising since the overall oscillator strength of the system is proportional to the number of system sites.